-In compliance with the provisions of Section 135 of the Companies Act, 2013, Corporate Social Responsibility Committee has been constituted.
+In compliance with the provisions of Section 135 of the Companies Act, 2013, Corporate Social Responsibility (CSR) Committee has been constituted.
+The details of CSR project/s undertaken and spending on CSR in FY20-21 has been provided in Directors report under CSR section.